CAIS-ACSI/cais-community/content/talk/FIMS2020.1Mayhew/index.md

 location: www.zoomlinkwillbehere.com

-summary: Taking a memetic appraoch to Knowledge Organization (KO) may open interesting oppurtunities for exploration in library catalogues.
+abstract: Taking a memetic appraoch to Knowledge Organization (KO) may open interesting oppurtunities for exploration in library catalogues.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.